HangarMC/Hangar/README.md

-# Hangar2 - Ore, but in spring!
+# Hangar - Papers upcoming Plugin Repository

 This is the repository for Hangar, a plugin repository used for paper plugins and similar pieces of software.

-Hangar is a "fork" of [Ore](https://github.com/SpongePowered/Ore), created by the Sponge project, but rebuild from the group up using the Spring Boot Framework in Java, using the Freemarker templating engine.
+Hangar is a "fork" of [Ore](https://github.com/SpongePowered/Ore), created by the Sponge project, but rebuild from the ground up using the Spring Boot Framework in Java, using the Freemarker templating engine.
 We would like the thank all Ore contributors, without them, this project would never have been possible.

 The frontend is a mixture of vue and jquery, which will be cleaned up eventually.